Rep. LaHood Joined After the Bell on Fox Business to discuss the signing of the phase one trade deal with China.

 A gallon of gas was $0.89, the Dow Jones Industrial Average closed at 1,895, the Nintendo Entertainment System was introduced, the world received its first email, and I was in high school.
 The year was 1986, and it was also the last time comprehensive tax reform was passed.
 Thirty-one years later, the U.S.

-A Time for Thanks and Reflection
+A Day for Thanks and Reflection